Rick Issan Mugai Elkin

 I received Denkai from Thomas Zenho Whalen.

-Currently, I am engaged in the practice and integration of entheogenic awareness, Tantric Vajrayana (Dzogchen) and traditional Zen practice and dream-koan work.
+Currently, I am engaged in the practice and teaching of traditional Zen Buddhism, Tantric Vajrayana (Dzogchen) and dream-koan work.

 In conjunction with Dr. Thomas Zenho Whalen, dharma brother and fellow dream worker, we are engaged in the creation of the Eighthwave Community.

 Thomas Zenho Whalen

 Tom was born in a small Vermont town, into an Irish Catholic family.
 All four grandparents emigrated from Ireland.
 His Maternal Grandmother was a Hennessy (and her maternal grandfather a Selkie, the Seal Clan, the messengers between the underwater world and the everyday world).
 When young Tommy was 4, Julie Hennessy McCarthy began telling him “You remind me of my grandfather.
 He was 6’4” with long blond hair.
 He loved to dance and would throw me up onto his shoulders while he danced.
 He was a Druid priest and a Catholic priest.”

 When I was 7, I had my first past-life experience: meeting 8 year old Bonnie B. We immediately recognized each other as a Native American couple from the Southwest deserts, Bonnie, the man, and I, the woman.
 Believe me, past life experiences were never a topic of conversation in an Irish Catholic family, nor in small town 50’s Vermont.
 I wonder if many of you haven’t had similar experiences.

 By the time I was 8, I was acutely aware of the suffering of everyone around me, and a lack of ability to change that.